unmeshvrije/HTML-CSS/Week3/LESSONPLAN.md

 _Create a repository and initialize GIT.
 Show the use of `git branch`, `git checkout -b`_

+_Add two different files to two different branches and show how they are not visible to each other_

+_Make a sample repository in your account and have students submit pull requests to this repository_

 SECOND HALF (14.00 - 16.00)

 2. **What is a CSS framework?**